bkeegs/bkeegs.github.io/_posts/2017-04-15-suzhou-electronics-market.markdown

 ![Bridge between the electronics market and the cell phone/computer market]({{ site.url }}/assets/images/electronics_market/IMG_6793.JPG)

-I was in China recently and on a weekend off in Suzhou I decided to check out the nearby SEG Electronics Market (赛格电子市场).
-After reading a lot about the larger SEG electronics market at Hua Qiang Bei (华强北) in Shenzhen, I was excited to see how this one would compare.
+I was in China recently and on a weekend off I decided to check out the nearby SEG Electronics Market (赛格电子市场).
+After reading a lot about the larger SEG electronics market at Hua Qiang Bei (华强北) in Shenzhen, I was excited to see how one in Suzhou would compare.

 ![Endless Aisles!]({{ site.url }}/assets/images/electronics_market/IMG_6789.JPG)